DanLyss/AstroNavigation/artifacts/Readme.md

 Before development, an analysis of existing solutions should be conducted to avoid redundant efforts.
 If there are already tools that satisfy our constraints, leveraging them could save significant time and resources.

+# Artifacts Description 📜

+### 1. Analysis of highest possible quality to be achieved via pixel approximation 🔍
+### 2. Research on gyroscopes operating on embedded in the phone sensors as a proof of high-quality photo's center positioning 📱
+### 3. Astrometry - service of stars recognition with open source code 🌠
+### 4. Calculations on necessary resources for the app ⚙️
+### 5. Research on existing services for celestial navigation (open source, otherwise not our competitors) 🛰️